Description

 Installation

-ROVER is a command-line tool that requires Python 2.7, 3.6.2 or a later.
-Python 3.7 or above running on Linux or macOS are known to work best (pre-installed versions of Python available on some operating systems, such as macOS, may not support ROVER installation or operation without additional work).
+ROVER is a command-line tool that requires Python 3.8 or a later.
 We suggest installing Miniconda 3 (or the full Anaconda if you wish) for the best results.

-ROVER requires the C language program mseedindex be available on the system’s path.
+ROVER requires the C language program mseedindex be available in the user’s path.
 A C compiler and the make program are required to build mseedindex.
 ROVER and mseedindex may be downloaded and compiled simultaneously using pip:

 pip install rover